kuntoaji/sinator/README.md

 # Background

-Sinator is [Sinatra](http://www.sinatrarb.com/) application boilerplate.
-It provides generator and contains minimum configuration to develop web application with Sinatra.
+Sinator is [Sinatra](http://www.sinatrarb.com/) application boilerplate generator.
+It will generate Sinatra web application with minimum configuration.
 The reasons behind this project because I want to create many small web application based on sinatra with other third party ruby gems as foundation.

 # Features